Coronavirus Update:What patients and families need to know

 Pfizer and Moderna's vaccines do not inject or produce the COVID-19 virus in your body.
 Instead, they use an mRNA molecule that instructs your cells to make a copy of a harmless protein that is on the outer shell of the COVID-19 virus.
 When your immune system detects this protein, it begins to produce antibodies as if the body has been infected.
 The antibodies will help your immune system fight off future COVID-19 infections.

 Pfizer and Moderna have reported no serious safety concerns from their vaccines.
 All study participants have been followed for at least 2 months after getting vaccinated to look for side effects and will continue to be followed for 1-2 years in total.
 Some participants have reported sore arms, fatigue, fever and joint and muscle aches that last for a day or two.
-It is important to know that if you experience any of these reactions, that this is normal and means the vaccine is working.
+It is important to know that if you experience any of these reactions, that this is normal.

 Almost 74,000 adults participated in Pfizer and Moderna's clinical trials.
 Both Pfizer and Moderna have reported that their vaccines are more than 94% effective at protecting you against having COVID-19 disease with symptoms.